FedorIvanov37/SVFE-IPC-Monitoring/README.md

 `$ perl svfe_ipc_monitoring.pl;`

 The result will be printed once after the script launch, then the script will finish the work.
-It doesn't repeat the checking by itself, so, if you need multiple checking you have to run the script many times.
+It doesn't repeat the checking by itself, so, if you need multiple checking you have to repeat the script execution.

 <details>